Forever Vintage: A History of Four Italian Scooters

 I sold Dynomite just before I left Sacramento to live in Mexico in 2012.
 Scooters tend to run in small circles and in 2019 I learned Dynomite was acquired by a friend who enjoys riding him today, kill switch and all.

-In 2018, I returned to Sacramento after living abroad and was contacted by a friend about a yellow 1981 Vespa P200E.
+In 2018, I returned to Sacramento after living abroad and was contacted by a friend about a bright yellow 1981 Vespa P200E.
 Recalling the fun of past rallies, I quickly agreed to the idea of owning another vintage Italian motor scooter.

 Watch my video: El Banano in Land Park, Sacramento